RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Evaluation

 Latency refers to the waiting time for a driver to receive a hazard warning, which occurs when they are within the communication range of an edge server.
 Since the physical distance between the edge server and the driver is very short, the data transmission time is commonly considered negligible.
 Consequently, the overall latency is approximated by the model's inference time for a single data point.
-CC is roughly estimated by $\textit{Model Size} \times \textit{Number of communication round} \times 2$.
+CC is roughly estimated by $\textit{Model Size} \times 2 \times \textit{Number of communication round} \div \textit{Local epoch}$. \textit{Local epoch} = 1 for the comparative baselines. \textit{Local epoch} = 10 for MFed because the model's loss is the lowerest and the model converges the fast when \textit{Local epoch} = 10 as shown in Fig.~\ref{fig:FL_diff_localEpoch}.
 CL, MM, and PP refer to whether a framework is built with distributed collaborative learning, supports multimodal learning, and preserves data privacy (i.e., privacy leakage during parameter sharing).
 Besides, to more reliably evaluate the model's generalization performance on the test set and prevent overfitting, all our results were collected using K-fold cross-validation (with K=5).
 Our results are averaged across multiple runs and the variance is ±0.25.